 In February 2007, the Company was awarded a second non-interest bearing grant from OSEO/Anvar of France.
-The grant provided for a total advance of €119,790 (equivalent value of \$164,927 at December 31, 2013) with a requirement that the grant be repaid by the year 2012.
-The balance of the grant payable was \$41,232 and \$39,591 at December 31, 2013 and 2012, respectively.
+The balance of the grant payable was \$36,401 and \$41,232 at December 31, 2014 and December 31, 2013, respectively.
 There are no incremental annuity payments provided for through this grant.
 The balance of the grant payable is currently due.
-The Company, as of the issuance of this report, has not paid the grant.
+The Company, as of the issuance of this report, has paid the grant.